 - garnishes: red pepper flakes, chopped parsley, freshly grated parmesan cheese

 - Heat a large, heavy-bottom pot or Dutch oven over medium heat.
 Add the olive oil.
 When the oil is hot, add the onion, carrots, and celery.
-Let sauté for about 8 minutes until tender and slightly caramelized.
+Let sauté for 8-10 minutes until tender and slightly caramelized.
 Season with salt and black pepper.
 Stir in the garlic and let cook for another minute or so.

 - Stir in the tomato paste and red pepper flakes.
 Let cook and caramelize for about 2 minutes.
 Pour in the red wine.
 Simmer for another 2 minutes.
 Add the tomatoes, chicken stock, and parmesan rind.